Giorgio Zancanaro

 Giorgio Zancanaro (born 9 May 1939) is an Italian baritone, particularly associated with the Italian repertory, especially Verdi.

-He studied in his native Verona with Maria Palanda, and was revealed at the Verdi Competition in Busseto in 1969.
+He studied in his native Verona with Maria Palanda and was revealed at the Verdi Competition in Busseto in 1969.
 He made his official operatic debut the following year in Mantua, as Riccardo in I puritani.
-Quickly invited to sing at all the major opera houses of Italy, establishing himself as the eminent "Verdi baritone" of his generation, notably in I masnadieri, Luisa Miller, La traviata.
+Quickly invited to sing at all the major opera houses of Italy, he established himself as the eminent "Verdi baritone" of his generation, notably in I masnadieri, Luisa Miller, and La traviata.
 He made his debut at La Scala in 1982, as Ford in Falstaff, and took part in important revivals of Attila and I vespri siciliani, under Riccardo Muti.

-On the international scene, he appeared in London, Paris, Zurich, Vienna, Barcelona, Lisbon, Caracas, etc. He also sang at the festivals of Orange, in 1982, as Posa in Don Carlo, and Bregenz, in 1985, as Riccardo in I puritani, opposite Edita Gruberova and Salvatore Fisichella.
+On the international scene, he performed in major cities including London, Paris, and Zurich.
+He also sang at the festivals of Orange, in 1982 as Posa in Don Carlo, and Bregenz, in 1985 as Riccardo in I puritani opposite Edita Gruberova and Salvatore Fisichella.

-He made his debut at the Metropolitan Opera, in 1982, as Renato in Un ballo in maschera, considered one of his best roles.
+He made his debut at the Metropolitan Opera in 1982, as Renato in Un ballo in maschera, one of his best roles.
 He also appeared at the San Francisco Opera and the Dallas Opera.

-Zancanaro sang almost every major baritone role of the Italian repertory, but remained incomparable in Verdi roles, in which, his beautiful and evenly produced voice, brilliant upper register, and stylish singing, are shown to best effect.
-Unfortunately he was largely ignored by the recording companies.
-All the same, he can be heard and/or seen in the following official recordings:
+Zancanaro sang almost every major baritone role of the Italian repertory, and his Verdi roles show his beautiful and evenly produced voice, brilliant upper register, and stylish singing to best effect.
+Largely ignored by the recording companies, he can still be heard or seen in the following official recordings: